-ELBA will also be keeping up the momentum on tackling longstanding inequality experienced by our Black, Asian and minority ethnic communities.
+ELBA will also be keeping up the momentum on tackling longstanding inequality experienced by our people from ethnic minority communities.
 While the initial conflagration of protest sparked by the murder of George Floyd has dissipated, the need to make greater and faster change remains and we will continue to look internally and externally at how we can improve ourselves and help others to make progress.